hyvor/hyvor-blogs-serve-web/README.md

 ### Caching

 This library uses [Keyv](https://keyvhq.js.org/) as an unified caching layer.
-By default, blog cache is stored in `./.hyvor-blogs-cache/{subdomain}` directory in your project root.
-You can set up a custom cache store by passing a Keyv store to the `cache.store` option.
+By default, blog cache is stored in an in-memory cache.
+You can set up a custom cache store by passing a Keyv store to the `cache.store` option (highly recommended).

 Here is an example using Redis as the cache store.